The New Avengers, Series 2 — Episode 8

 Directed by Yvon Marie Coulais

 France, 1977, another Red Army soldier (Krishna Clough) spots some youths driving an old Jeep into a garage and kills them.
-Steed calls Mrs Peel and they've both had the same hunch so Steed takes Purdey and Gambit to investigate.
+Steed calls Mrs Peel and they’ve both had the same hunch so Steed takes Purdey (Joanna Lumley) and Mike Gambit (Gareth Hunt) to investigate.

-The Russian ambush them and they're waylaid by the first soldier until Gambit knocks him from his perch with a bit of karate.
-His papers reveal him to be Pvt Sokolov, Russian Army, born in 1925 - despite looking 22, not 52!
+The Russians ambush them and they’re waylaid by the first soldier until Gambit knocks him from his perch with a bit of karate.
+His papers reveal him to be Private Sokolov, Russian Army, born in 1925 — despite looking 22, not 52!

-Cpt Vassili (Sylvain Clément) joins his troop with Ivan's, and shows him a map of other nearby targets before a march on Paris.
+Captain Vassili (Sylvain Clément) joins his troops with Ivan’s, and shows him a map of other nearby targets before a march on Paris.
 Martin tells Steed that 30 years ago the château was Allied Security HQ - a prime Soviet target.
 French commandos arrive and the Russians pull back, seeking to avoid direct confrontation.

 Purdey discovers the youthful Vassili is 65, while Gambit and Dr Leparge find their corpse had a radio device implanted in his skull.
 Steed discovers there was a US airbase near the French village that was attacked, just as there was one near Wentwick - the English village attacked in 1965.
 Vassili is brought into the château and Gaspard remembers a Vassili he once fenced with, and cut his neck.
 Sure enough, the scar is there, much to Gapard’s astonishment.
 Vassili loosens his bonds and steals Martin’s pistol - he’s about to kill Purdey when Gambit shoots him from the doorway.
 The body ages before them, then more distant gunfire is heard.

-At the Kremlin, Colonel Stanislav, now much older, enters the office of Kerov (Sacha Pitoëff), who's admonishing some old soldiers.
-He's told the satellite that blipped in 1965 has failed again, this time sending a full signal for over twenty minutes, and now France is overrun with Russian troops, all of who will die - Stansilav's father among them.
-He is sent to Paris to account for those he infiltrated and visits Amabassador Toy (Paul Emile Deiber), who is told about the Tibetan monk's secret.
+At the Kremlin, Stanislav - now a Colonel and much older - enters the office of Kerov (Sacha Pitoëff), who’s admonishing some old soldiers.
+He’s told the satellite that blipped in 1965 has failed again, this time sending a full signal for over twenty minutes, and now France is overrun with Russian troops, all of who will die - Stansilav’s father among them.
+He is sent to Paris to account for those he infiltrated and visits Amabassador Toy (Paul Emile Deiber), who is told about the Tibetan monk’s secret.